metageeky/recipes/cheese-grits-casserole.md

 own.
 I tend to do the latter by combining celery salt, onion powder, white or black pepper, dried mustard power, cayenne, paprika, etc. Tastes much better.

-Directions:
+## Directions

-Preheat the oven to 350 degrees.
+1. Preheat the oven to 350 degrees.

-Add the milk and water to a large pot and cook the grits in the water until thickened according to the directions on the box.
+2. Add the milk and water to a large pot and cook the grits in the water until thickened according to the directions on the box.
 It is best to let the grits cook for a few minutes longer than recommended in order to get a good creamy texture.

-Once the grits are done, remove the pot from heat.
+3. Once the grits are done, remove the pot from heat.

-The following ingredients must be added in a select order to mix well.
+4. The following ingredients must be added in a select order to mix well:
-Add the butter and start stirring.
-While stirring, add all the ingredients except the cheese and the eggs.
-Stir a few times and then add the cheese in  batches, doing your best to integrate the cheese well into the mix.
+     * Add the butter and start stirring.
+     * While stirring, add all the ingredients except the cheese and the eggs.

+     * Stir a few times and then add the cheese in  batches, doing your best to integrate the cheese well into the mix.

+the mix.
 Stir in the eggs quickly to avoid scrambling the eggs.
 Once integrated, transfer into an 8.5 x 14 inch pan.